John Francis Bannon, S.J., Professor of History

 B.S.
 University of North Alabama, 1990

-I'm fascinated by early America, especially the social history of the colonies and the creation of the American nation.
-Within the general of early America I have ranged fairly broadly, publishing books on siblings and kinship in early South Carolina, masculinity in the new Republic, the colonization of Virginia and its sister settlement Bermuda, and deathways in the South.
-My most recent book, Founders as Fathers, reveals the connections between revolutionary politics and family values in the lives of America's most prominent founders, including George Washington, the childless "father of the country," and Patrick Henry, father of sixteen.
-Much of my work has emphasized the importance and complexity of families in early America.
-I am especially interested in uncovering ways in which family life and gender roles shaped and were shaped by politics.
+I'm fascinated by early America, especially the social history of the English colonies and the creation of the American Republic.
+Within the general field of early American history, I have ranged fairly broadly, publishing books on siblings and kinship in colonial South Carolina, masculinity in the Early Republic, the seventeenth-century colonization of Virginia and its sister settlement Bermuda, the intersection of family and politics in the lives of leading American Revolutionaries, and, most recently, the contentious debates over ratification of the U.S. Constitution in 1787-1788.

 - John Francis Bannon, S.J., Endowed Chair in the College of Arts and Sciences